a13X-B/bitumbra/README.md

   - `x, y` - center of the circle
   - `r` - circle radius
   - `seg` - number of segments that will form the circle(13 by default)
-- `addMesh(mesh)` - adds an existing occlusion mesh to the current mesh
+- `addOcclusionMesh(mesh)` - adds an existing occlusion mesh to the current mesh
   - `mesh` - an already existing occlusion mesh
   - useful when you want to combine a few meshes for the final effect
 - `applyTransform(x, y, angle, sx, sy, ox, oy, kx, ky)` - applies the standard love transformation to every edge of the mesh